glugmvit/glugmvit.github.io/_posts/2016-08-27-beginning.md

 ---
 layout: post
-title:  "Starting GNU Linux Users Group Sir MVIT"
+title:  "Starting GNU Linux Users Group"
 author: vhr
 categories: [ GLUG, FSMK ]
 image: assets/images/5.jpg
-excerpt: The inception of this Club for free software enthusiasts called GLUG (GNU Linux Users Group)
+excerpt: The inception of this Club for Free Software enthusiasts, called GLUG (GNU Linux Users Group).
 ---

 **“Libre Not Gratis”**, free as in freedom of speech and not as in free beer, a freedom to use, understand, modify and share the software.
 The freedoms that I really care for made me to take up this initiative of creating a Club called GLUG MVIT at our college.